At a Glance

 - Benefits: Enjoy a supportive work environment with opportunities for personal growth.

-- Why this job: Make a real impact on students' daily lives while working in a positive atmosphere.
+- Why this job: Make a real impact on the school environment while working with a passionate team.

-- Qualifications: No specific qualifications required, just a proactive attitude and commitment.
+- Qualifications: No specific qualifications required, just a proactive attitude and commitment to excellence.

-- Other info: Ideal for those who love working in a school setting and want to contribute to education.
+- Other info: Ideal for those who love working in a dynamic and rewarding setting.

 The predicted salary is between 24000 - 36000 £ per year.